About the project

 Historical Image

 The first DIFP volume was published in November 1998.
 Subsequent volumes have been published at two-yearly intervals covering discrete periods from 1919 onwards, with volume XIII (1965-9) published in December 2022.
+Volume XIV (1969-73) is scheduled for publication in late 2024.
 Following an interval, the documents are subsequently made freely available online as the series progresses.

 [1] The Department of Foreign Affairs was known as the Department of External Affairs from December 1922 to 1971.
 From January 1919 to December 1922 the Department was known as the Department of Foreign Affairs or the Ministry of Foreign Affairs.